softsyst/RSP3_tcp/README.md

 TCP/IP Server for I/Q data delivered by sdrplay RSP devices, using their driver V3 : RSP1A, RSP2, RSPduo (currently single tuner), RSPdx.
 - Runs on Windows and Linux,
 - Delivers 8- and 16- Bit I/Q Data,
-- Working with sdrplay driver 3.10 (Linux still 3.07).
+- Working with sdrplay driver 3.15 (Linux still 3.07).
 - Developed as a server for QIRX V3 and V4, and with reduced functionality for other apps like SDR# (Source RTL-SDR TCP) or DAB Player (commandline -RtlTcp)
 ## History
+### V0.3.11, May 2024
+- Working with sdrplay driver 3.15.
+- Device ranges adapted according to the new RSP1B, RSPdxR2
+- Tested on Windows 11
 ### V0.3.10, March 2024
 - RSP band notch filters for DAB, WFM (DabNotch, RfNotch) reported back to the host.
 - Selected antenna for RSP2, RSPdx reported back to the host.